siranweb/activitypub-models/README.md

 ## Roadmap

- - [ ] Implement all ActivityPub/ActivityStreams models
+ - [x] Implement all ActivityPub/ActivityStreams models
+ - [ ] Prepare infrastructure
- - [ ] Add more tools, like parsers & converters and utils
+ - [ ] Add more tools, like parsers/converters and utils
+ - [ ] Publish as NPM package
  - [ ] Prepare docs
- - [ ] Publish as NPM package

 ## Contact